1vrx/cs2int/README.md

 *todo*:
 Fix Entlist - make C_CSPlayerPawn and CCSPlayerController caching [  turn the array into a vector for optimization  ]
 Add more aimsettings [  fix the smoothing math  ]
-fix the box & health esp [  soon  ]
-add flags [  defusing, helmet_kevlar, scoped etc  ]
+recode the esp [  box and health are broken + include new ent list  ] add flags [  defusing, helmet_kevlar, scoped etc  ]